eos/eos/doc/faq.rst

 ... use EOS within a virtual Python environment?
 ================================================

 We highly recommend to use EOS within a **virtual Python environment**.
+If you modify the EOS software, we recommend that you place your virtual environment folder within the EOS root directory.
-To do so, you need to install the ``virtualenv`` package, and then create a new virtual environment:
+To create the virtual environment, make sure you have the ``venv`` module installed, and then create a new virtual environment:

 ::

-    pip3 install virtualenv
-    virtualenv --python=python3 ~/eos
+    cd eos
+    python3 -m venv .venv

 The new virtual environment will now be **activated**.